SWI-PrologTeamLudumDare32/LudumDare45/README.md

 1. Download the latest Snap.zip from
 https://github.com/jmoenig/Snap/releases/tag/v5.1.0

-2. unzip in the cookingwithsnap directory, you'll get a directory Snap-5.1.0
+2. unzip in the Ludumdare45 directory, you'll get a directory Snap-5.1.0

 ## run